Healthy Homes Assessment Pukahu

 Insulation Pukahu

-A well-insulated property can help control condensation and reduce the chances of mould and dampness and will also make an easier task to allow the household to retain the heat.
+A properly insulated home can reduce condensation and lower the chance of mould and damp, and it will make it easier to allow the house to hold warmth.

-The "R" is a symbol for thermal resistance and it is a measurement of how well insulation withstands heat flow.
-The greater the R-value, the more effective the insulation.
+The "R" stands for thermal resistance, and is a gauge of how well insulation resists heat flow.
+The more high the R-value, higher the quality of insulation.

 Pukahu Moisture Ingress & Drainage

-Making sure your rental property is protected from moisture isn’t just about what’s inside the building It’s about having to make sure there is somewhere for surface and underground water to flow, and to prevent it from getting into the building.
-When it comes to moisture and damp it’s often the things you don’t notice that can cause a lot of trouble and cause damages to your investment and affecting the tenant’s well-being.
+The security of your rental home from water damage isn’t only about the inside; you have to ensure there is somewhere for surface and ground water to go, and prevent it from getting inside.
+When it is about damp and water, it’s typically those things that you aren’t aware of that can become a big problem and cause damage to your investment as well as harming your tenant’s well-being.

-Properties that are rented must have efficient drainage for the removal of the stormwater and surface waters, and ground water, which includes the proper outfall or runoff.
-Making sure the water has a place to go, and also that it isn’t allowed to remain beneath structures is an crucial aspect of making sure your property is dry.
+Properties that are rented must have effective drainage to get rid of the stormwater and surface waters and ground water.
+This includes an appropriate outfall or runoff.
+Making sure that water has a place to go and that it doesn’t sit beneath structures is an crucial aspect of making sure your property is dry.

-In addition to a drainage system to avoid moisture ingress, if your rental has an enclosed gap between your flooring and the surface, a ground moisture barrier must be constructed if it is reasonably practicable to do so.
+Alongside the drainage system that will prevent moisture from entering, if your rental has an enclosed gap between floorboards and the ground, a ground moisture barrier must be constructed if it’s reasonably practicable to do so.

-An underground moisture barrier generally made of polythene and is laid on top of the ground to stop any moisture from the ground from rising into the home.
-It also helps prevent any damage to your underfloor insulation.
+The ground-moisture barrier generally made of polythene and is laid on top of the ground to stop any moisture that is present in the ground from accumulating into the property.
+It also helps in preventing any damage to your underfloor insulation.

 moisture ingress and drainage inspection